Teaching Portfolio

 Impact on Students:

-The impact of my teaching is reflected in student feedback, with reviews highlighting the inclusive learning environment and the deep, meaningful discussions we share.
+The impact of my teaching is reflected in student feedback, with reviews highlighting the inclusive learning environment and the purposeful discussions we share.
 My goal is for students to leave my classroom not only with knowledge but with the skills and mindset to apply that knowledge in innovative ways throughout their lives.

 Instructional Visual Aid Designed by Professor Kristen- James Marcia's Adolescent Identity Development